Curriculum vitae (C.V.)

 - Teaching, research, and upper-level administrative positions in higher education.

 - Research and consulting positions in a variety of settings.

 - School administration positions at the superintendent, principal, or department head level.

-While your resume — even for most graduate students — should be kept to one page, vitae are usually two pages at the shortest, and can be many pages in length.
+While your resume — even for many graduate students — should often be kept to one page, vitae are usually two pages at the shortest, and can be many pages in length.
 Common lengths for curricula vitae are one to three pages for bachelor's and master's degree candidates; two to five pages for doctoral candidates; and five or more pages for an experienced academician or researcher.
 Even though it's a longer document, write it concisely and give it a clean, easy-to-read layout.

 A curriculum vitae includes information about professional publications, presentations, committee work, grants received, and other details based on each person's experience.

 You can include:

 - Master's thesis or project

 - Course highlights or areas of concentration in graduate study